usmanmughal11/i2c-library/docs/frameworks/angular.md

 # Angular

-Angular [plays nice](https://custom-elements-everywhere.com/#angular) with custom elements, so you can use Shoelace in your Angular apps with ease.
+Angular [plays nice](https://custom-elements-everywhere.com/#angular) with custom elements, so you can use i2c-Library in your Angular apps with ease.

 ## Installation

-To add Shoelace to your Angular app, install the package from npm.
+To add i2c-Library to your Angular app, install the package from npm.

 ```bash
 npm install @shoelace-style/shoelace